NativeScript/plugins/packages/apple-sign-in/README.md

 ```

 ### Getting A User Sign-in Status

-> ⚠️ This does not seem to work on a simulator!

 To get the current Sign In status of a user, call the [getState()](#getState) passing it the user id(`User.user`) acquired from [signIn()](#signin) method.